The Lifestyle Impact Requirement

 Failing to heed this warning, the Michigan legislature went ahead and adopted a subjective lifestyle test with 1995 PA 222.
 By the wording of the statute, the test adopted by the legislature looks only to how the impairment affects the person’s ability to lead his or her normal life.
 Whether or not his or her lifestyle is normal makes no difference.
 Plaintiff’s lifestyle before the accident must be compared to the plaintiff’s lifestyle after the accident.

 Michigan lawyers have argued that under the clear, unambiguous statutory wording, that if there is any effect on the person’s general ability to lead that pre-accident lifestyle, the plaintiff meets, as a matter of law, the third component of serious impairment of body function and can recover for injuries suffered in a car accident.
-The Michigan Supreme Court, in a sharply divided and bitter 4-3 decision, disagreed.
+The Michigan Supreme Court, in a sharply divided and bitter 4-3 decision in 2004, disagreed.
 Instead, the majority, in a decision called Kreiner v.
 Fischer, wrote that the Michigan Legislature had meant to adopt Cassidy, and the Cassidy-era case law, even if such intent is not found anywhere in the legislative history of the statute or the statutory wording itself.
 However, what the Court meant was that the intent of the legislature was to make it harder for people injured in car accidents to recover compensation for their injuries.
 The Court did not mean that it intended to adopt once again a normal, objective person test.
 This last distinction is crucial for Michigan lawyers handling automobile accident injury cases.